MetalMetric › Melt Calculator › Junk Silver

 Frequently Asked Questions

-Yes — MetalMetric's vault lets you add each purchase with the price you paid, and it tracks your P&L against live spot prices.
-You can see exactly what your junk silver is worth at any moment.
+Yes — MetalMetric's vault lets you add each purchase with the price you paid and tracks your P&L against live spot prices.
+You can see exactly what your junk silver stack is worth at any moment and your total cost basis.
 The free tier supports up to 15 items.
 Start tracking for free.

 More than a calculator.
 A full portfolio tracker.